DaveSkender/Stock.Indicators/indicators/Hurst/README.md

 # Hurst Exponent

-The [Hurst Exponent](https://en.wikipedia.org/wiki/Hurst_exponent) is a [random-walk](https://en.wikipedia.org/wiki/Random_walk) path analysis that measures trending and mean-reverting tendencies.
+The [Hurst Exponent](https://en.wikipedia.org/wiki/Hurst_exponent) is a [random-walk](https://en.wikipedia.org/wiki/Random_walk) path analysis that measures trending and mean-reverting tendencies of incremental return values.
 [Rescaled Range Analysis](https://en.wikipedia.org/wiki/Rescaled_range) is used to find the `H` exponent.
 When `H` is greater than 0.5 it depicts trending.
 When `H` is less than 0.5 it is is more likely to revert to the mean.
 When `H` is around 0.5 it represents a random walk.
 [[Discuss] :speech_balloon:](https://github.com/DaveSkender/Stock.Indicators/discussions/477 "Community discussion about this indicator")

 ![image](chart.png)